Scottpedia/vpn-toggle-utility/README.md

 # vpn-toggle-utility

+> # This project has merged with the main repo [here](https://github.com/scottpedia/aws-client-vpn-setup).

 This branch of the repo is dedicated to a python script that deploys a ready-to-go client VPN endpoint on AWS, and also functions as a CLI to manage the endpoint.
 This script will be soon merged into the project [main repository](https://github.com/Scottpedia/aws-client-vpn-setup).

 ----------------------------------------------